movshov/rust-keyboard-synth/README.md

 This code is a Rust polyphonic synthesizer that grabs midi inputs and plays the corresponding sound through the local audio (laptop/Desktop speakers).
 Note that currently 1-3 notes simultaneously have no issues.
 4 note simultaneously produces a small amount of static and 5 notes simultaneously produces unrecognizable static noise.

 # Running
 To run this program a couple of prerequisites are needed.
-Most essentially you need to have a midi keyboard connected before running the program, it will not start otherwise.
+Most essentially you need to have a midi keyboard connected before running the program.
 You must also have Rust installed on your computer.

 To install Rust run these commands: <br/>
 ```curl https://sh.rustup.rs -sSf | sh ```<br/>